nzilbb/elpis/docs/README.md

  - **file** (file) : The file to upload (this parameter may be repeated), which may be a wav audio file or an ELAN .eaf transcript.

+**NB** The 'name' passed with the file must not be the full path of the file on the local system.

 Training requires pairs of audio/transcript (.wav/.eaf) files.

 **response:** A JSON object something like: